 Then in 1783, newly formed United States of America needed a flag to call their own.
 The designed included 13 red and white stripes representing the 13 British colonies that fought for freedom from England’s power.
 Around the same time the stripe also had already become a symbol of the 1789 French Revolution.
 The pattern was folded into a rosette and on hats.
 The real about-face came (as always) with iconic women looking to update their style sense.
 When Queen Victoria dressed her son Albert in a sailor suit to board the Royal Yacht in 1846 a fashion style revolution also took place.

-Sailors had been wearing horizontally striped shirt uniforms for years for similar reasons - multiple reasons 1. it was easy to spot if anyone happened to fall overboard.
+Sailors had been wearing horizontally striped shirt uniforms for years for similar reasons, 1. it was easy to spot if anyone happened to fall overboard.
 2. The pull overs were also buttonless symbolizing a shipmates inferior status to the captain and officers.
 Queen Victoria’s son donning a sailor uniform made the pattern youthful and all the optimism that comes with it.

 By the time fashion designer Gabrielle ‘Coco’ Chanel came into the picture, the horizontal stripe pattern was ripe for a meteoric rise.
 During one holiday at the French Coast, she fell in love with sailor uniforms.
 These uniforms inspired her minimalistic 1917 nautical-themed couture collection.
 We can thank Coco for designing the official popular Breton t-shirt with details of 2-inches of white stripes and then a 1-inch navy stripe.
 Some note (as long as we are talking history,) it is called the ‘Breton’ striped top after Breton sailors, who wore the top with 21 stripes to symbolize each of Napoleon’s victories.